 Red 3 (grade) 24km with 620m ascent, 620m descent

 From Castlebay take a bus to Vatersay to begin the Hebridean Way.
 The walk starts with one of its most challenging days.
-With three distinct climbs, in good weather there are great views over Barra, back to the mainland and out across the Atlantic.
+There are three distinct climbs, and in good weather there are great views over Barra, back to the mainland and out across the Atlantic.
 With sections in the hills and the classic Hebridean beaches, this day offers a preview of all to come in the rest of the walk.
 From the Pier at Ardmhor, take the bus back to Castlebay for a second night.